warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 # Step Zero, Flash backup
 (never start hacking until you have a safe recovery plan in case of a brick)

 After opening the camera box, I got to work.
-Without even powering the camera on, just straight away opened the camra and removed the flash chip. [pictures of the insides](https://gitea.raspiweb.com:2053/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/Images)
+Without even powering the camera on, just straight away opened it and removed the flash chip. [pictures of the insides](https://gitea.raspiweb.com:2053/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/Images)

 Using an arduino Uno and a home made flash chip holder (fabricated from plastic card and some pin headers) I cloned the flash to an image file.
 Follow this guide: https://kaanlabs.com/bios-flashing-with-an-arduino-uno/